Receive Credit for Prior Learning

 *Students will need to complete a program specific Key Assessment (required for program accreditation of the ECE associate degree) for the final credits for ECE 143 to be awarded.
 The Child and Family Studies department can provide all materials for the Key Assessment.

-If you are a Criminal Justice students who has previous training through Police Standards and Training, County Corrections, the state Corrections Academy, or in-service training, you may be eligible to receive credit for courses in the NHTI Criminal Justice program.
+If you are a Criminal Justice student who has previous training through NH Police Standards and Training, County Corrections, the State Corrections Academy, or in-service training, you may be eligible to receive credit for courses in the NHTI Criminal Justice program.
 For more information, contact the Admissions Office or the Criminal Justice Department.